 House Training When You Are Home

 When you are at home you will need to be on your toes when it comes to house training.
 As a general rule a pup usually can wait no longer that an hour for each month of age before it relieves itself.
 Also, every time the pup plays, eats, drinks, or just wakes up is a great time to take your pup outside to let it relieve itself.
 By the time the pup is about a year old it will only need to go for a walk about three or four times per day.

-Throughout the process of house training you must give reinforcement, both positive and negative.
-Without some form of reinforcement the pup will not learn what good behavior is or what bad behavior is.
+Throughout the whole process of house training you must provide reinforcement, both positive and negative.
+Without some form of reinforcement the pup will not learn what is good behavior or what is bad behavior.

 When the pup does what you want it to do you should praise it immediately.
 This immediate reinforcement should continue for the first few months of training.
 After that you can start to give positive reinforcement every third or fourth time that it does its good deed.
 It is important that as the dog gets older that it not receive positive reinforcement at every instance of a good deed.
 If you do this and then one day forget to reinforce the deed it will turn around and do something bad just to get the attention.
 And that is not what you want.